 How To Raise An Amazing Child the Montessori Way is truly an amazing book, whether you plan to homeschool, unschool, or send your child to school later on.

-UPDATE: For preschoolers, I also recommend John Bowman’s fantastic and inexpensive eBook Montessori at Home.
+UPDATE: For preschoolers, I also recommend John Bowman’s fantastic eBook Montessori at Home.
+I have a series of posts with excerpts and sample pages for Montessori at Home eBook.